Natural Language Actor-Critic: Scalable Off-Policy Learning in Language Space: Natural Language Actor-Critic

 To train our language successor model, we draw inspiration from distributional value learning~\citep{bellemare2017distributional}, which introduces a distributional Bellman backup to train a distribution over returns rather than just their scalar expectation.
 Notably, the distributional Bellman backup used one-step samples of the future and thus could be computed off-policy.
 Similarly, we propose a \emph{language Bellman backup} $\mathcal{B}_L$ that bears some semblance to the distributional Bellman backup, but makes key adaptations to account for samples that are textual descriptions of rollouts rather than scalar returns. \begin{definition} A \textbf{language Bellman backup} $\mathcal{B}_L$ takes a language successor model $M^\pi$, along with state $s_t$ and action $a_t$ as input, and computes distribution $\mathcal{B}_L\,M^\pi(\cdot | s_t, a_t)$ such that the probability of description $d_t \in \mathcal{V}^*$ is given by:

-where $B$ is a function that combines immediate next state and action $s_{t+1}, a_{t+1}$ with description $d_{t+1}$ of rollout $(s, a)_{t+2: T}$ into one description of the concatenated rollout $(s, a)_{t+1: T}$. \end{definition} Beyond simple concatenation, the $B$ function ``discounts" the future rollout description from $M^\pi$ in the concatenated rollout so the immediate next state is given more emphasis in the description.
+where $B$ is a function that combines immediate next state and action $s_{t+1}, a_{t+1}$ with description $d_{t+1}$ of rollout $(s, a)_{t+2: T}$ into one concatenated description of $(s, a)_{t+1: T}$. \end{definition} Beyond simple concatenation, the $B$ function ``discounts" the future rollout description from $M^\pi$ in the concatenated rollout so the immediate next state is given more emphasis in the description.

-Then, we can train our language successor model $M^\pi$ by minimizing the divergence between distributions $M^\pi(\cdot | s_t, a_t)$ and target distributions created by the language Bellman backup:
+Then, we can train our language successor model $M^\pi$ by minimizing the divergence between distributions $M^\pi(\cdot | s_t, a_t)$ and target distributions created by the language Bellman backup: $M^\pi = $

 Note that our training objective is an instance of temporal-difference learning and thus does not require on-policy Monte Carlo trajectories.